ErajJaved/gene-expression-ml/readme.md

-# 🧬 Gene Expression Analysis and Disease Relationship
+# 🧬 Gene Expression Analysis

 ## 📌 Project Overview
 This project explores whether **gene expression profiles** can be used to **predict disease risk and treatment response**.